Senate Inquiry into the Prostheses List Framework

 There are also other opportunities for improvement to the framework which will maximise efficiency, reduce red-tape and ensure PL benefits support contemporary models of care and advances in technology.

-The MTAA considers that initiatives to achieve the above reform elements would strengthen the sustainability of the PL, improve the value of PHI to consumers and assist in generating savings in the context of PHI.
+The MTAA considers that initiatives to achieve the above reform elements would strengthen the sustainability of the PL, improve the value of PHI to consumers and assist in generating savings in the context of Private Health Insurance (PHI).

 Government has already commenced a range of activities to reform the PL framework.
 The MTAA has been and continues to be, a collaborative and active participant to support and inform this process.